softwarewright/softwarewright.github.io/docs/blog/posts/learn-js-through-testing/00-getting-started.md

 ---
-title: "Learn JavaScript Through Testing #1"
+title: "Learn JavaScript Through Testing #0"
-description: The first part of the series, we will install NodeJS and learn about variables.
+description: The first part of the series, we will install NodeJS and learn a bit about variables.
 image: /posts/testing.png
+date: Tue Aug 13 2019 21:20:31
 ---

+# {{$page.title}}

 **Required Software**